ajk77/PatientPyFeatureSelection/README.md

-# patientpy-feature-selection
+# PatientPyFeatureSelection
-Feature selection for constructed sets of features, such as the temporal expansions used in patientpy
+Feature selection for constructed sets of features, such as the temporal expansions used in PatientPy